Is It Safe To Eat Nuts During Breastfeeding?

 4. Which nuts are best to eat while breastfeeding?

-You can consume almonds and walnuts during breastfeeding.
+You can consume walnuts and almonds while breastfeeding.
 Most nuts are safe to consume as they have high protein, low saturated fats, and zero cholesterol (7).
 Consult your doctor before consuming any nuts to confirm you or your baby are allergic to them.

 It is suggested that nursing mothers consume a nutritious and balanced maternal diet to support proper nutrition for their baby.
 Nuts are a great source of vitamin E, omega-3 fatty acids, fiber, and other nutrients.
 They also protect the heart by reducing the risk of heart attacks, preventing plaque formation in the blood vessels, and removing free radicals from the body.
 Including nuts is beneficial for them and may reduce the chances of food allergy in babies.
 However, if you, your partner, or your family members have nut allergies, it is best to avoid eating them.
 Regularly check for food allergies in your baby, keeping an eye on symptoms such as stomach ache, breathing issues, or rashes.
 Consult a doctor if you notice any worrying signs.